-Heck, we even noticed some signage pointing the way to the trailhead parking, which was probably indicative of how this place was probably no longer a locals only spot.
+We even noticed more signage pointing the way to the trailhead parking, which was probably indicative of how this place was probably no longer a locals only spot.

 Getting to the falls will probably require a bit of driving (since I’d imagine most visitors to this website don’t live in or near Crestline or other mountain communities in the San Bernardino Mountains).

 We probably spent a little more time driving than the actual time on the trail itself, which we’ll get into in the directions below.

 Anyways, there were actually multiple ways to do the hike to the Heart Rock Falls, but a lot of that was a result of the circumstances behind the trail access at the time of our visits.

 For example, the first couple of times that we did this hike way back in 2005 and 2010, we started on a trail that began near a sewage pipe cover in an open lot across the creek from Camp Seeley.

 Then, when we did this hike in 2017, we were able to drive to a small clearing blocked by a gate.
 From that gate, we hiked on a trail (the same trail that left from the sewage pipe further up the access road) that followed along Seeley Creek to the Heart Rock Falls.

 However, when we did this hike in early 2020, the gate by the entrance to Camp Seeley was closed so we had to hike further along the access road going past Camp Seeley to get to the waterfall.

 So to keep things simple, we’ll describe the trail experience as if we started the hike from the Camp Seeley sign by the turnoff leaving the Hwy 138.

 This makes the overall hike about 2 miles round trip.